eclipse-chariott/chariott/README.md

 ## How to run the dog mode demo

 To run the dog mode demo, please refer to the [dog mode demo](./examples/applications/README.md).

-## Development requirements

-If you are setting up your environment for development and want to contribute to the Chariott repository, [Git LFS](https://git-lfs.com/) is also required.
-Be sure to run `git lfs install` after you have installed it.

 ## Trademarks